Joel Obi: Chievo Verona

 On 11 August 2018, Obi signed with Serie A club Chievo Verona on a three-year contract with an option for another season.
 Obi was loaned to Turkish club Alanyaspor in January 2019 for the second half of the 2018–19 campaign.

 During the 2020–21 season, the midfielder scored four goals in 31 Serie B games for Chievo.

 Salernitana

 On 21 July 2021, Obi signed with newly promoted Serie A club U.S. Salernitana 1919 on a free transfer.
 Obi agreed to a one-year contract with the option of an extension.

 Reggina

 On 20 July 2022, Obi joined Reggina on a two-year contract.

+Vis Pesaro

+In January 2024, Obi joined Serie C Group B club Vis Pesaro on a two-year contract.

 International career

 Obi made his international debut for the Nigeria national team on 9 February 2011 in a friendly game with Sierra Leone in Lagos.
 He started the next 11 games in a row for the Eagles before getting injured near the end of 2012.
 He was named in the preliminary squad for the 2014 World Cup.

 In June 2018 he was named in Nigeria's 23-man squad for the 2018 FIFA World Cup in Russia.